GD

 Sly, M.K., Thind, A.S., Mishra, R., Flores, K.M., and Skemer, P., 2020, Low-temperature rheology of calcite: Geophysical Journal International, v.
 221, p.
 129–141, doi:10.1093/gji/ggz577.

-Ági is a researcher in geodynamics at the Centre for Earth Evolution and Dynamics, at the University of Oslo. Ági is interested in all things subduction, and currently she is the PI for project ANIMA, Anisotropic viscosity in mantle dynamics, which is funded by the Norwegian Research Council.
+Ági is a researcher in geodynamics at the Centre for Planetary Habitability, at the University of Oslo. Ági is interested in all things subduction, mantle dynamics, and rheology.
+She is currently the PI for project ANIMA, Anisotropic viscosity in mantle dynamics, which is funded by the Norwegian Research Council.
+From 2025, she will lead the project DYNAMICE, Exploring the impact of anisotropic viscosity on the interplay between ice and mantle dynamics, funded by the European Research Council.

 1 Comment